google/WebFundamentals/src/content/en/ilt/pwa/lab-caching-files-with-service-worker.md

 This lab covers the basics of caching files with the service worker.
 The technologies involved are the  [Cache API](https://developer.mozilla.org/en-US/docs/Web/API/Cache) and the  [Service Worker API](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API).
-See the <a href="https://google-developer-training.gitbooks.io/progressive-web-apps-ilt-concepts/content/docs/caching_files_with_the_service_worker.html">Caching files with the service worker</a> doc for a full tutorial on the Cache API.
-See <a href="https://google-developer-training.gitbooks.io/progressive-web-apps-ilt-concepts/content/docs/introduction_to_service_workers.html">Introduction to Service Worker</a> and <a href="lab_scripting_the_service_worker.md">Lab: Scripting the service worker</a> for more information on service workers.
+See the <a href="caching-files-with-the-service-worker">Caching files with the service worker</a> doc for a full tutorial on the Cache API.
+See <a href="introduction-to-service-workers">Introduction to Service Worker</a> and <a href="lab_scripting_the_service_worker.md">Lab: Scripting the service worker</a> for more information on service workers.

 #### What you will learn